-The Company has not been able to perform an impairment test on the investment in ASPL of \$7,414,358 as well as the amount due from ASPL of \$1,297,257 as recorded in its books.
-As a result, we were not able to assess whether the investment in ASPL as well as the amount due from ASPL are impaired and if impaired, the amount of impairment to be recognised in the profit or loss.
+Due to the circumstances as described in paragraph (1) above, the Company has not been able to perform an impairment test on the investment in ASPL of \$7,414,358 as recorded in its books.
+As a result, we were not able to assess whether the investment in ASPL is impaired and if impaired, the amount of impairment to be recognised in the profit or loss.